Home

 Violations relating to controlled substances, that is, drugs, are a completely separate category from crimes of moral turpitude.

-If the answer to Question B) in the ESTA form is yes, then it is necessary to apply for a formal visa through the US Embassy or consulate.
+If the answer to Question B) in the ESTA form is yes, then it is necessary to apply for a formal visa through the US Embassy or Consulate.
 This involves the need to have an interview with the US Embassy to apply for a visa based upon a waiver of inadmissibility.

-For further information look at
+For further information on ESTA look at https://esta.cbp.dhs.gov/esta/WebHelp/ESTA_Screen-Level_Online_Help_1.htm or for specific advice, contact

-© Copyright 2012 Cordato Partners
+© Copyright 2022 Cordato Partners